TaniyaSaini/EsaasProject/README.md

 ## Synopsis

-DILTON is a platform where a student can enter a maths word problem, get an automatic answer and visual explanation generated of both the question and the answer.
+Equation Solver System is a platform where a student can enter a maths word problem, get an automatic answer and visual explanation generated of both the question and the answer.

 ## Motivation